DocMorris: History

 Zur Rose Group IPOed on the SIX Swiss Exchange on July 6, 2017.
 Since 2017 Zur Rose Group operates in Switzerland a small number of physical shop-in-shop stores in collaboration with Switzerland's largest retailer Migros.

+In 2022, the medpex brand was integrated at the Heerlen location and capacity more than doubled.
+The logistics site in Bremen was closed at the same time and the Eurapon brand discontinued.

+In May 2023, the Zur Rose Switzerland business was sold to the Migros subsidiary Medbase.
+Following this event Zur Rose Group AG was renamed DocMorris AG and the stock market ticker symbol was changed from ROSE to DOCM.

 Brands

 Zur Rose Group operates under the following brands: